Standards for equity support

 • Create a safe and welcoming class environment where students feel comfortable and confident to request support services

-• Adhere to the University’s privacy policy and protect the privacy of students who share personal information in their Academic Adjustment Plan in conversation with staff
+• Adhere to the University’s privacy policy and protect the privacy of students who share personal information in their Academic Adjustment Plan in conversation with staff.
+See privacy information below.

-• Monitor the performance of registered students to ensure that they are adequately supported and are not receiving any unfair disadvantage or advantage in their studies
+• Monitor the performance of registered students if disclosed, to ensure that they are adequately supported and are not receiving any unfair disadvantage or advantage in their studies

 • Refer students to Student Equity and Disability Services if appropriate